Choc Mint Protein Balls

 Ingredients

-• 1 drop pure peppermint oil (or peppermint essence to taste)
+• 1 – 3 drops pure peppermint oil (or peppermint extract to taste, see Note 5)

 Method

-Make a well in the centre and add the almond milk (or water), tahini (or nut butter), melted coconut oil, rice malt syrup and peppermint oil.
+2. Add the almond milk, tahini, melted coconut oil, brown rice syrup and peppermint oil.
 Mix everything together until well combined.
+Taste the mixture and add more peppermint oil if desired.

 Notes